This article is part of a five-part series on race conditions. The complete series is:

 include such a table, so that end users can tweak the system’s functionality.
 In

-Rails we would declare a schema for this table with two columns, name
+Rails we would declare a schema for this table with two columns, name and

-, and a model class to represent the table.
+value, and a model class to represent the table.

 ActiveRecord::Schema.define do